drj11/cv/README.md

 ### Miscellaneous Software Skills ###

 All sorts of software skills like being able to write garbage collectors, implement programming languages, program microcontrollers (AVR, MSP430, PIC18F), calculate 3D collisions for rigid objects, trace rays through 3D manifolds, create interactive web-based programming environments.

+Some knowledge of assembler and machine code for the microcontrollers mentioned above, and also Motoral 68K, Zilog Z80, SPARC, MIPS, Alpha, PowerPC.

 ## Hobbies and Other Interests ##